SimenAB/DAT250_Expass_3/assignment3_delivery.md

     - manually deleted files
     - ./gradlew clean build --no-daemon
 - Nothing updated when runnning npm dev for the first time.
-  - Added full url for
+  - Added API base to have full URL